nfalquet/thunderbird-openpgp/jekyll/index.md

    More useful than recipient pills.

-   Implementing the Never Encrypt dialog reduces the amount of notifications.
+   Implementing the Never Encrypt dialog reduces the number of notifications.

 1. [Key properties](#key-properties)